armbian/documentation/docs/build-framework/commands.md

 ### flash

 Writes an already-built image to a block device (SD card, USB, eMMC).
-There is no interactive picker: the target device is required, and the image is chosen for you.
+Name the target device; the newest image in `output/images` is used unless you name one too.

 Usage:
 ```bash